Pursuing an arts degree? This internship might be for you

 “I was really looking forward to … getting some good experience,” Ahmed said.
 “Work somewhere where I can use that knowledge and use it in my future ambitions.”

-*It is important to note that even though journalism and health studies fall under the faculty of arts, those students are not eligible for AWEI as these departments have their own internships.
+*It is important to note that even though journalism, human justice and health studies fall under the faculty of arts, those students are not eligible for AWEI as these departments have their own internships.